maduhu/Documentation/DFSP/Pending Transactions Api/README.md

-## I.  Overview  ##
+## Pending Transactions using the Over the Top API  ##

-Current document will cover the flow of creating and paying/rejecting pending transfers using DFSP Over the Top API.
+Creating and paying or rejecting pending transfers using the DFSP Over the Top API.

 In real life, this flow can be seen for merchant purchase use case where a merchant sells goods to customer and both of them have mobile (smart) phones.
 From end user's perspective the use case looks like this: